pomerium/pomerium/docs/enterprise/reference/reports.md

 The most common updates are to Pomerium Proxy services, which are updated every time a Route or Policy is created or updated.

 The value under **Resource ID** will usually match the resource ID of a [Policy][policy-reference], visible in the Policy under **Change History** or in the URL.
-A value of "Component reloaded" refers to when services are reloaded, usually due to a system update.
+A value of "Pomerium Restarted" refers to when services are reloaded, usually due to a system update.

 ## Deployments